klimentij/NerdQA/skills/Forward/SubQuestions/prompt.md

 </reflection>

 <query_generation>
 Generate between 1 and {{$NUM_QUERIES}} queries that break down the current subquestion into more focused parts.
-These queries should be optimized for effective Google searches to research the key aspects and nuances of the original question.
-Each query should be standalone, containing all the necessary context within itself to be meaningful and effective.
-Use Google search operators to make the queries more targeted and efficient.
-Avoid duplicating information that might already be covered in the search results of other subquestions.
+These queries should be:
+- optimized for effective web searches to research the key aspects and nuances of the original question
+- standalone, containing all the necessary context within itself to be meaningful and effective
+- unique and focused on gathering new information to fill the knowledge gaps identified in the reflection.
+Don't generate queries similar to the subquestions in the subquestion_tree
+- you should aim to reduce subquestion complexity.
+As the subquestion_tree grows, the queries should become more simple and should focus on specific aspects of the current subquestion

 Format your generated queries as follows:
 <queries>